smartswap-org/databases/README.md

 This section provides all the tools needed to create and manage databases for the Smartswap project.

+> [!IMPORTANT]
+> You can add this repository as a submodule in any part of the Smartswap project to easily access and use the mng/ functions.

+> [!CAUTION]
+> When using the create_env script, please pay attention to the prompts it provides.
+If the databases already exist on your machine, the script will ask if you want to proceed with an "over-setup-env."
+Choosing this option will delete all existing databases and recreate new, empty ones.

 ## Deployment

 ### Setting Up the Environment